-The proposed measure may create disincentive for construction and have other negative economic impact in Maui/Hawaii.
+The proposed measure may create disincentive for construction and have other negative economic impact on Maui/the State of Hawaii.
 At a time when the County and the State are attempting to encourage business expansion in, and attract business operations to Hawaii, the proposed measure would exacerbate inefficiency, increase construction costs, and create a disincentive, having a negative impact on construction and development.
 Increased construction costs will be passed on to home buyers and will thus increase the price of homes and worsen the affordable housing problem in Maui and the State.